Capacity And Fallback

 Use --type when:

-- you are pinning a specific generation for a known-bug workaround;
+- you are pinning a specific generation to work around a known issue;

 - you are debugging the capacity layer itself.

-For everything else, prefer a class - the fallback chain handles transient rejections without operator intervention.
+For everything else, prefer a class so the fallback chain absorbs transient rejections without operator intervention.

 capacity: